87FerretsDev/OrangeShell/README.txt

 GET PYTHON HERE: https://www.python.org/ftp/python/3.7.8/python-3.7.8-amd64.exe

-Once you do that just run launch.cmd and log in to the default user account.
+Once you do that just run launch.sh and log in to the default user account.
 Login details:

 CREDENTIALS FOR ORANGESHELL 0.5.0 TO 1.5.0:
 Username = default